-Our effective income tax rate was 34.3% and 35.9% for the year ended September 30, 2011 and 2010, respectively, excluding the impact of discrete items.
-In 2011, discrete tax benefits of \$52 million, taken together with the impact of restructuring charges and the 2011 loss on extinguishment of debt, contributed 1.6 percentage points of net tax benefit, which reconciles to the reported rate of 32.7%.
+Our effective income tax rate was 34.0%, 34.3% and 35.9% for the year ended September 30, 2012, 2011 and 2010, respectively, excluding the impact of discrete items.
+In 2012, discrete tax benefits of \$94 million, taken together with the effective income tax rate impact of the 2012 loss on extinguishment of debt, contributed 2.7 percentage points of tax benefit, which reconciles to the reported effective rate of 31.3%.
+The benefits in 2012 include certain operating and capital loss carryforward benefits that are now more likely than not to be realized, as well as the release of tax reserves with respect to certain effectively settled tax positions.
+In 2011, discrete tax benefits of \$52 million, taken together with the impact of restructuring charges and the 2011 loss on extinguishment of debt, contributed 1.6 percentage points of net tax benefit, which reconciles to the reported effective rate of 32.7%.
 In 2010, discrete tax benefits of \$77 million, taken together with the impact of asset impairment, contributed 2.0 percentage points of tax benefit, which reconciles to the reported effective tax rate of 33.9%.
-The discrete tax benefits in both periods were principally due to reserve releases resulting from effectively settled audits.
+The discrete tax benefits in 2011 and 2010 were principally due to reserve releases resulting from effectively settled audits.
 The benefit in 2010 also reflects the disposition of certain assets.

 Our effective income tax rate was 36.1% for the nine months ended September 30, 2010 and 2009, excluding the impact of discrete items.
-In 2010, discrete tax benefits of \$27 million contributed 1.5 percentage points of tax benefit, which reconciles to the reported rate of 34.6%.
-In 2009, discrete tax benefits of \$74 million contributed 5.4 percentage points of tax benefit, which reconciles to the reported rate of 30.7%.
+In 2010, discrete tax benefits of \$27 million contributed 1.5 percentage points of tax benefit, which reconciles to the reported effective rate of 34.6%.
+In 2009, discrete tax benefits of \$74 million contributed 5.4 percentage points of tax benefit, which reconciles to the reported effective rate of 30.7%.
 The benefit in the nine months ended September 30, 2010 principally reflects tax benefits from the disposition of certain assets.
 The benefit in the nine months ended September 30, 2009 principally reflects reserve releases resulting from effectively settled audits and the recognition of certain previously unrecognized capital losses from international operations.